 How to Get Prescriptions When Traveling Internationally

 You’ve finally arrived at your hotel in Paris after a long, turbulent nine-hour flight.
 As you unpack, your heart sinks—you’ve forgotten your medication.
+Panic sets in.
+How will you find a replacement in a foreign country where you may not speak the language?
+Will you need a new prescription?
+What if your medication isn’t available under the same name?

 This article will guide you through the essential steps to replace lost or forgotten prescriptions while traveling internationally.
 For more tips on what medications you can bring through TSA and the best ways to pack them, don’t miss our Comprehensive Guide to Flying with Medication.